The InLinks Topic Planner

 Tip one: Zoom out

-Try not to think of an individual product or section of your site and zoom out to find the idea that categorises your site.
+Try not to think of an individual product or section of your site and zoom out to find the idea that categorizes your site.
 For ruled.me, the main topic that connects every page is the idea of Keto.
-Sure, it focuses on lifestyles and diets, but there is a common theme on all pages, and it is Keto.
+Sure, it focuses on lifestyles and diets, but there is a common theme on all pages: Keto.

 Tip two: Your first guess is often the right one

 You know your website and your competitors well.
 What space are you trying to break into?
 This topic planner will start to delve into it and rank for it.
-If you get too pedantic, you may corner yourself into something that is not relevant.
+If you get too pedantic, you may corner yourself into something irrelevant.

 Tip three: Be ambitious

-Yes, you may think that keto is a huge space to aim for, but if it is right, then InLinks will help you get there.
-I fear that SEOs are often scared by the heavy-hitting ‘keyword’ culture.
-InLinks focuses on expanding your website to be the most helpful it can be, meaning even the smallest websites can appease the entity algorithm.
+Yes, you may think keto is a huge space to aim for, but if it is right, InLinks will help you get there.
+I fear SEOs are often scared by the heavy-hitting ‘keyword’ culture.
+InLinks focuses on expanding your website to be the most helpful, meaning even the smallest websites can appease the entity algorithm.
 We do not focus on keywords, and for good reason – they set unrealistic expectations and negate the idea of holistic SEO.

 Tip four: You will get another chance at this!

 Yes, this does ask you to pick the most important topic, but the analysis will not stop here.
-After this, InLinks will do a deep dive into other topics and clusters.
-Do not worry if you get this wrong at first, you will not be penalised and InLinks will continue to analyse for more topics after this initial set-up.
+After this, InLinks will dive deeply into other topics and clusters.
+Do not worry if you get this wrong at first, you will not be penalized, and InLinks will continue to analyze more topics after this initial setup.

 OK, now we have the tips out of the way, we can start looking at the magic!